About the Founder

 Charmill Vega, LMFT

 Charmill D. Vega, M.S.
 LMFT has been a psychotherapist for the past 12 years.
-She graduated from the University of California, Los Angeles (UCLA) with her Bachelor’s in Psychology with a Minor in Applied Developmental Psychology.
+She graduated from the University of California, Los Angeles (UCLA) with her Bachelor’s in Psychology and a Minor in Applied Developmental Psychology.
 She then furthered her studies at California State University, Los Angeles (CSULA), where she earned an M.S. in Counseling, with emphasis in Marriage and Family Therapy, School-Based Family Counseling and Career Counseling.
 During her pursuit of her higher education, Ms. Vega found her niche in working with foster and probation youth who were housed in group-home settings.
 Ms. Vega provided in-home care for youth ages 13-19 years of age, and has worked with teen boys, in a pregnant-teen facility, and in an all girls facility in Los Angeles and Pasadena, CA for over 10 years.